Kyanguli school fire

-The Kyanguli Fire Tragedy occurred on the night of 25 March 2001 when a dormitory at Kyanguli Secondary School in Machakos County, Kenya, was set on fire in an act of arson by two 16-year-old students of the school.
-67 people died in the incident and another 19 were injured, including one of the perpetrators.
+The Kyanguli Fire Tragedy occurred on the night of 25 March 2001 when a dormitory at Kyanguli Secondary School in Machakos District, Kenya, was set on fire in an act of arson by two 16-year-old students of the school.
+Sixty-seven people died in the incident and another 19 were injured, including one of the perpetrators.

 Background

 In early March 2001, Davis Onyango Opiyo (also reported as Davies Otieno Onyango in some sources), then a 16-year-old form 3 student, approached Felix Mambo Ngumbao with a plan to burn down a dormitory in the school.
 Opiyo told Ngumbao that he, like many students in the school, did not like the new principal, David Mutiso Kiilu.
 Top of the list of complaints against the new administration was the low quality of food that they said was being provided.
 Some of the survivors later said that they suspected the administration's demands for unpaid school fees as well as a decision to cancel KCSE results over cheating by the Ministry of Education may have contributed to the tragedy.
 On 24 March, while the rest of the school were at a sporting event, the two boys bought 15 litres of petrol at a nearby filling station.
 That night, some students reported a smell of petrol originating in one of the dormitories, though the source was not found during a search by the principal, the head boy, and the night guard.

 Prior to the tragedy, there had been an unsuccessful attempt to torch the principal's office and the library.
 There had also been notes circulated in the school calling for a strike against the administration but the student body seemed not to be bothered by the call.